 The membrane width of 6.10 m also contributed to the quick installation by a team of two to four roofers.
 “Unlike other sealing systems, EPDM is much less sensitive to weather conditions during installation.
 We could work on the installation of the steel deck when it rained and then return to the membrane part when the rain stopped.
 It was a real plus since we were on site between December and January”, continues Mr Le Quellec.

-The complexity of the roof required technical support from Holcim Building Envelope, as well as from SVET.
+The complexity of the roof required Elevate technical support, as well as from SVET.
 In addition to on-site support, design assistance was provided in conjunction with the architect and the roofing company.
 SVET provided CEI 56 technical expertise on certain details to guarantee a neat and durable seal over time.

 EPDM is the most future-proof roofing solution when it comes to sustainability, performance and design freedom.
 Learn more about the role it played within this project and many others by discovering its benefits.